← Back to Blog

 • Avoid sharp internal corners where plating builds up unevenly

-• Maintain dimensional tolerance after plating (typically +0.01mm per side)
+• Maintain dimensional tolerance after plating (typically around +0.01mm per side)

 Production Optimization